mozjay0619/pyflow-viz/README.rst

    :width: 10pt

 But then we might want to make the DAG a little shorter, especially if we are to add more and more intermediate steps.
-We can control more detailed aesthetics with ``graph_attributes``:
+We can control more detailed aesthetics with ``graph_attributes`` (the ``gap`` is simply the short cut parameter for this!):

 .. code:: python